AyaachtaN/ibm-git-final/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing

-Thank you for your interest in contributing to this project!
+Thank you for joining our project!

-## Suggesting Changes
+## How to submit changes

-We welcome your ideas and contributions!
-If you'd like to propose a change, please follow these steps:
+Just a few steps to join our community.

 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Make your changes and commit them.
+3. Use Your Magic to make changes and commit them.
-4. Submit a pull request, describing your changes and why they should be merged.
+4. Submit a pull request, Sip coffee while we review your code.

-## Code Review
+## How to report a bug

-All contributions will go through a code review process.
-Be prepared to address feedback and make necessary revisions.
+You can submit them through "bug trackers".

 Thank you for contributing to our project!